house through the red gate

-Like so many Cotswold farmyard conversions, House Through the Red Gate was formed from two listed Cotswold-stone byres.
+Like so many Cotswold farmyards, House Through the Red Gate was formed from two listed Cotswold-stone byres, providing the perfect canvas for a listed barn conversion.

 While there were advantages in their isolation, it meant that portions of the house felt very disconnected, from both each other and the gardens between.